Food supply fears whet appetite for Dutch farm technology

 Dalsem, another private Dutch firm, designs complete greenhouses, kitted out with lighting, climate control and power systems, allowing farmers to become ever more productive.

-Tomato yields in modern Dutch greenhouses can be 20 times higher than in the open field, up to 90 kg per square meter a year, according to Rabobank economist Cindy van Rijswick.
+Tomato yields in modern Dutch greenhouses can be 20 times higher than in the open field, up to 90 kg per square metre a year, according to Rabobank economist Cindy van Rijswick.

-However, many farm businesses are burdened with heavy debts after investing in ever more advanced, industrialized crop cultivation while their cost savings have often been passed on to powerful buyers such as supermarkets.
+However, many farm businesses are burdened with heavy debts after investing in ever more advanced, industrialised crop cultivation while their cost savings have often been passed on to powerful buyers such as supermarkets.

 "Dutch farmers are very focused on efficient production," said van Rijswick.
 "But it's not always an advantage.
 You lower your cost price - but the customer also knows."